GovReady/continuous-ato-kit/README.md

 ##### Set up networking

-While the container is starting, set up the Docker network so that the **Target Application Server** can communicate with the **Compliance Server**.
-We will use a Docker User Defined Network, which is a private virtual network, to connect the containers.
-Create a network named `continuousato` and then add the Compliance Server container to it:
+While the container is starting, add the Compliance Server container to the `continuousato` virtual network:

-	docker network create continuousato
 	docker network connect continuousato govready-q

 The Compliance Server will be known as `govready-q` on the Docker network.